amitos80/cgi-detection-photos/docs/COMMON_RULES.md

 - The number of characters in a single line show never exceeds 120
 - In CamelCase names, use "URL" (not "Url"), "API" (not "Api"), "ID" (not "Id")
 - NEVER supress/ignore errors without asking for permission first (i.e: `@ts-expect-error` or `@ts-ignore` to suppress type errors)
+- Modularity is Key: No single file should exceed 200 lines.
+If it grows too large, your first step is to propose a refactoring plan to break it into smaller, logical modules.
+- Consistent Organization: We group files by feature.
+For example, a new `user` feature would have its logic in `src/users/`, its API routes in `src/api/routes/users.py`, and its tests in `tests/users/`.
+- Clean Imports: Use absolute imports for clarity (e.g., `from src.utils import helpers`).
+Avoid circular dependencies.
+- Environment First: All sensitive keys, API endpoints, or configuration variables must be managed through a `.env` file and loaded using `python-dotenv`.
+Never hardcode them.
+- Follow the Standards: All Python code must be formatted with `black` and adhere to `PEP8` guidelines.
+- Type Safety: Use type hints for all function signatures and variables.
+We use `mypy` to enforce this.
+- Data Certainty: Use `pydantic` for all data validation, especially for API request and response models.
+This is our single source of truth for data shapes.

+## Code Quality & Reliability
+- Test Everything That Matters: Every new function, class, or API endpoint must be accompanied by unit tests in the `tests/` directory.
+- The Test Triad* For each feature, provide at least three tests:
+    1. A "happy path" test for expected behavior.
+    2. An "edge case" test for unusual but valid inputs.
+    3. A "failure case" test for expected errors or invalid inputs.
+- Docstrings are Non-Negotiable: Every function must have a Google-style docstring explaining its purpose, arguments (`Args:`), and return value (`Returns:`).

 ## Testing